 We create habitats for wildlife and arrange walking tours to show the wide variety of flora and fauna.

-Meeting point: Every second Saturday of each month, 10:00 at the junction of Riverside Drive and Croft Way
+We meet every second Saturday of each month 10:00 at the junction of Riverside Drive and Croft Way.

 Himalayan Balsam Bashing, in the flood area by the river